IOTechSystems/xrt-examples/DeviceServices/modbus-tcp/README.md

 For basic device service operations see the [Basic Operations Walkthrough](../interactive-walkthrough/basic-operations.md) guide.

-### Discovery & Profile Generation
+### Device Discovery

-For a walkthrough on device discovery and profile generation see the [Discovery](../interactive-walkthrough/discovery.md) guide.
+For a walkthrough on device discovery see the [Discovery](../interactive-walkthrough/discovery.md) guide.

+Please note that profile generation is not available for the Modbus devices unlike other devices services with discovery.